Nand1904/JobApplicationTracker/README.md

 Where $Ai$ is the application at position i, and nnn is the total number of applications.

-Track your applications and stay organized! $\text{Track your applications and stay organized!}$ Track your applications and stay organized!
+Track your applications and stay organized!

 Contribution
 ------------